gamblevore/speedie/Documentation/Message.md

 Ooops, well we converted it already.
 See that line `XMLToJeebox`?
 I guess in my enthusiasm I already converted it.
 Anyhow so thats great.
 Now lets save this file to jeebox, might as well.

-    path.Ext("Box").FileData = jb.render
+    path.Ext("Box") <~ jb.render

 Now, the jeebox file is saved to disk.
+The `<~` operator just means "write this string to the file at this path".
 Lets take a look at it:

     catalog
         book (id: "bk101")